scalableminds/webknossos/docs/datasets.md

 ### Delete Tab

 Offers an option to delete a dataset and completely remove it from webKnossos.
-Be careful, this can not be undone!
+Be careful, this cannot be undone!

 ![Dataset Editing: Delete Tab](images/delete_tab.jpeg)